Skip to main content

 object

-Optional descriptions for each label to improve accuracy
+Optional descriptions for each label to improve accuracy.
+Keys are label names, values are description strings.

 string